winglang/wing/docs/04-reference/winglang-spec.md

 method or an inflight closure) and preflight members can only be accessed from a **preflight context** (a preflight method or a preflight closure).

-It is also possible to use the `inflight` modifier when defining a function
+The `inflight` modifier when defining a function closure is allowed:
-closure:

 ```TS
 let handler = inflight () => {